ros2hp/method-db/README.md

 That excerpt comes from an article (in three parts) on method-db.

-Currently __Method-db__  support only supports AWS's __Dynamodb__ for NoSQL and any SQL database that supports Go's standard library package __database/SQL__.
-Over the next months it is planned to support Google's __Spanner__ a direct driver for __Postgres__.
+Currently __Method-db__ supports AWS's __Dynamodb__ as its only NoSQL offering and any SQL database that supports Go's standard library package __database/SQL__.
+Over the next months it is planned to support Google's __Spanner__ and the __Postgres__ driver.

-Othere database that need support are any of the cloud-native platforms such as CockroachDB and YugaByte.
+Othere database that are planned for support are any of the cloud-native platforms such as CockroachDB, YugaByte and MongoDB.

 Some simple code examples...